Data Literacy: It Doesn’t Take an Einstein

-Ennis may not be Albert Einstein (better hair) but he certainly cares about kids’ success and understands the power of good assessment practices to help make that happen.
+Kyle may not be Albert Einstein but he certainly cares about kids’ success and understands the power of good assessment practices to help make that happen.

 “It all comes down to data literacy,” he says, “the ability of teachers to understand proficiency data, put that data in context, and apply it to improve teaching and learning.”

-Avant STAMP results provide a common measuring stick allowing teachers and districts to compare and contrast across classrooms, schools, and demographic groups.
-STAMP data doesn’t just sort out successful students from struggling ones, but provides a reflective tool to inform practice.
+Language proficiency test data like the results from Avant STAMP provide a common measuring stick allowing teachers and districts to compare and contrast across classrooms, schools, and demographic groups.
+STAMP data doesn’t just sort out successful students from struggling ones but provides a reflective tool to inform practice.
 Every teacher has a different grading scheme, but with STAMP data, we can all speak a common language to talk about student proficiency and tackle tough problems together.

-“The key is to put the data in the hands of teachers,” says Ennis.
+“The key is to put the data in the hands of teachers,” says Kyle.
 “They are ones who understand the local context and can put it to good use to improve learning.”